JavierBaltar/chaos-engineering-getting-started/README.md

 Later on, Simian Army (a Chaos Monkey evolution) included tools to test AWS infrastrucure and services resiliency againsts failures such as disabling an AWS region, dropping an availability zone, simulating network delays and outages, etc.

+Difference Between Chaos Engineering And Testing :

+When we develop an application, we pass it through various tests that include Unit Tests, Integration Tests, and System Tests.

+With Unit testing, we write a unit test case and check the expected behaviour of a component that is independent of all external components whereas Integration testing checks the interaction of individual and inter-dependant components.
+But even extensive testing does not provide us with a guaranteed error-free system because this testing examines only pre-defined and single scenarios.
+The results don't cover new information about the application, system behaviour, performance, and properties.
+This uncertainty increases with the use of microservice architectures, where the system grows with passing time.

+Whereas in chaos, it generates a wide range and unpredictable outcome for experimenting on a distributed architecture to build confidence in the system’s capability and withstand turbulent conditions in production.
+Chaos Testing is a deliberate introduction of failure and faulty scenarios into our system to understand how the system will react and what could be its side effects.
+This type of testing is an effective method to prevent/minimize outages before they impact the system and ultimately the business.

 ## **Chaos Engineering Principles**